divelab/PixelDCN/README.md

 Comparison of semantic segmentation results.
 The first and second rows are images and ground true labels, respectively.
-The third and fourth rows are the results of using regular transposed deconvolution and our proposed pixel transposed deconvolution, respectively.
+The third and fourth rows are the results of using regular transposed convolution and our proposed pixel transposed convolution, respectively.

 #### Generate real images (VAE)